 At the conclusion of the Administrative Meeting(s), the appointed Student Conduct Officer may conclude that no violation has occurred and therefore, that no further action is warranted.
 If, however, the appointed Student Conduct Officer determines that a policy violation has occurred based on the preponderance of the evidence, sanctions will be imposed.

 What if my Registered Campus Organizations is not familiar with the policy that we are accused of violating?

 Ignorance of the policy(ies) does not excuse violation of said policy.
 Every student is responsible for knowing the rules and regulations of the University, found in the University of California Policies Applying to Campus Activities, Organizations, and Students.

 Do I have to attend my administrative meeting?

-No, but it is in the best interest of your Registered Campus Organizations for the Authorized Signers to attend.
+No, but it is in the best interest of your Registered Campus Organizations for the official representatives to attend.
 If you choose not to attend, the Registered Campus Organization's case will be adjudicated without your input and if the group is found responsible, sanctions may be imposed.

 Do I need to hire an attorney?